-Comment: The plans currently reflect the minimum parking spaces required for this site; however, staff recommended the plans should be revised (prior to signature approval) to incorporate an additional six spaces in the vicinity of the mixed-use units for the convenience of customers and the drive should be widened to 22 feet for two-way traffic.
-The Planning Board did not agree with the staff in regards to the six additional spaces and found that there was sufficient available parking nearby.
+Comment: The plans currently reflect the minimum parking spaces required for this site; however, the plans should be revised (prior to signature approval) to incorporate an additional six spaces in the vicinity of the mixed-use units for the convenience of customers and the drive should be widened to 22 feet for two-way traffic.

 - 3. Location: The subject property is located on the east side of Rollins Avenue and the west side of Addison Road, approximately 3,000 feet south of its intersection with Central Avenue (MD 214). - 4.
-Surroundings: To the north of the subject property is a church and a vacant parcel of land zoned R-

-55; the eastern edge of the property has frontage on Addison Road; the western edge of the property has frontage on Rollins Avenue; to the south of the property is vacant land zoned R-R zoned land developed with scattered houses.

-5. Previous Approvals: The property is the subject of Preliminary Plan 4-05016, approved by the Planning Board on September 8, 2005.
+Surroundings: To the north of the subject property is a church and a vacant parcel of land zoned R-55; the eastern edge of the property has frontage on Addison Road; the western edge of the property has frontage on Rollins Avenue; to the south of the property is vacant land zoned R-55. - 5.
+Previous Approvals: The property is the subject of Preliminary Plan 4-05016, approved by the Planning Board on September 8, 2005.
 The resolution of approval, PGCPB Resolution 05-189, was adopted on September 29, 2005.
 The preliminary plan remains valid until September 29, 2007, or until a final record plat is approved.